DS-Meena/Get-started-with-bedrock/converse-API/README.md

 But this seems expensive, maybe not.
 At client side or server side it has to maintain the chat history in some struct. 🤔

+The chat-bot can be optimized by 💽:

+- **Sliding window approach:** Instead of maintaing all of the conversation, maintain only the most recent N messages.
+This helps manage token limits and memory usage.

+- **Summarization Technique:** Periodically summarize older parts of the conversation to maintain context while reducing token count.

 ## Troubleshooting 🔨

 ### Not able to access FM 🚪